williamvds/website/content/blog/git/index.md

 $ git switch master
 Switched to branch 'master'

-$ echo "Changes from the master branch" > file1.txt
+$ echo "Changes from master" > file1.txt
-$ git commit --all --message "Commit on master branch"
+$ git commit --all --message "Conflict on master" [master 3b9e2b8] Conflict on master
+ 1 file changed, 1 insertion(+), 1 deletion(-)

-# Attempt to merge in the conflicts branch
+# Attempt to merge in the conflict branch

-$ git merge conflicts
+$ git merge conflict
 Auto-merging file1.txt
-CONFLICT (content): Merge conflict in file1.txt Automatic merge failed; fix conflicts and then commit the result.
+CONFLICT (content): Merge conflict in file1.txt Automatic merge failed; fix conflict and then commit the result.
 ```

 Git pauses during the merge to alert us - it has tried to automatically merge
-the changes that branch `conflicts` has made to `file1.txt`, but failed.
+the changes that branch `conflict` has made to `file1.txt`, but failed.
 This is
 what we call a conflict.
 If we check `$ git status`, we can see that we are in a
 new state with "unmerged" files: